-As a general rule, most overseas nationals from outside the European Economic Area (EEA) require approval to work in the UK from the Home Office UK Border Agency (UKBA), although there are some exceptions to this.
+As a general rule, most overseas nationals from outside the European Economic Area (EEA) require approval to work in the UK from the Home Office, although there are some exceptions to this.
 Please see details of overseas nationals exempt from immigration control.

-The UK Border Agency has established a Points-Based System which is used to determine overseas migrants’ rights to enter and work in the UK.
+The Home Office Points-Based System is used to determine overseas migrants’ rights to enter and work in the UK.
 Currently there are five ‘tiers’ (and several sub-tiers) in the points-based system

-The University's Work Permits Desk processes applications for Certificates of Sponsorship and visa extensions under Tier 2 (General) for sponsored skilled workers with a job offer, Tier 5 (Government Authorised Exchange) for temporary workers and applications for Work Permits for Bulgarian and Romanian nationals.
+The University's Work Permits Desk processes applications for Certificates of Sponsorship and visa extensions under Tier 2 (General) for sponsored skilled workers with a job offer, Tier 5 (Government Authorised Exchange) for temporary workers and applications for a Worker Authorisation (Purple) Registration Certificate for Croatian nationals.

 Any other visa applications such as Tier 1, Indefinite Leave to Remain (settlement) and EEA family permit applications should be dealt with by the individual, although we would be happy to give advice where possible.

 It is the responsibility of each department to track the expiry date of all migrants' leave to remain in the UK and act on this as necessary.